techner3/ConcreteStrengthPrediction/README.md

 # About The Project

-The project has been developed to predict the strength of concrete based on a amount of various things added to make concrete such as cement, water, fly ash, coarse aggregate, fine aggregate, superplasticizer, blast furnace and its age.
+The project has been developed to predict the compressive strength of concrete based on quantity of its mixture properties such as cement, water, fly ash, coarse aggregate, fine aggregate, superplasticizer, blast furnace and the age of concrete.

 # Project Description

 Initally, the raw data has been analysed to understand the data and the data has been pre processed by checking null values, checking duplicates etc...
 The processed data is then scaled and then passed it for model training.
-The best model si fine tuned and is used for the prediction.
-A web app has been developed for this project where you can estimate the strength of the concrete.
+The best model is fine tuned and is used for the prediction.
+A web app has been developed for this project where you can estimate the compressive strength of the concrete.
 The app is deployed in Heroku.

 # Dataset Used